 - > Security & Privacy Features

-The new Mac operating system is called Big Sur and it arrived on 12 November.
-Here's all you need to know about the new version - and the problems people (including us!) are having installing it.
+The new Mac operating system is called Big Sur and it arrived on 12 November - but it's been updated multiple times since.
+Here's all you need to know about macOS Big Sur, the latest version, and the problems people (including us!) are having with it.

 If you are wondering about the name: Big Sur is a mountainous area in California.
 There is one other thing to say about the name: it's not macOS 10.16 as you might have been expecting.
 It's macOS 11.
 Finally, after nearly 20 years, Apple has transitioned from macOS 10 (aka Mac OS X) to macOS 11.
 This is big!

-The latest beta version of Big Sur is 11.3.
-We have more information about what that version will bring to the general public when it launches below.
+The latest version of Big Sur is 11.3.
+We have more information about what that version will bring below.

 We also have a round up of the possible features coming in macOS 12.

 Big Sur release date

 The first version of macOS Big Sur arrived on Thursday 12 November 2020.